-Almost everyone experiences back pain at least once in lifetime.
+Back pain is the leading cause of disability worldwide and results in substantial personal and societal costs.
 A quarter of Australians report low back pain at any one time.
-It is the leading cause of disability worldwide and results in substantial personal and societal costs.
-Low back pain costs the Australian health system over 9 billion dollars each year.
-Over 90% of all low back pain problems cannot be attributed to a serious cause (such as fracture, cancer, infection) and are termed as non-specific low back pain.
-Low back pain can be classified as acute (less than three months in duration) and chronic (low back pain lasting three months or longer).
+However, over 90% of all low back pain problems cannot be attributed to a serious cause (such as fracture, cancer, infection) and are termed as non-specific low back pain.

-The Centre for Pain IMPACT aims to understand why some people with low back pain do not recover and develop chronic low back pain.
+NeuRA aims to understand why some people with low back pain do not recover and develop chronic low back pain.
 We are also developing and testing new interventions to prevent and treat chronic low back pain.
-See below links to our past and current projects in low back pain.